tictitan/TerraX-Cloud/README.md

 ---

-## 📣 Get Involved
+## 🤝 Contributing

-We welcome feedback, feature requests, and contributions.
+We welcome feedback, feature requests, and contributions of all kinds!

-Stay tuned for our roadmap and contribution guidelines!
+If you're not sure where to start, check out the [issues](https://github.com/tictitan/TerraX-Cloud/issues) tab or [open a discussion](https://github.com/tictitan/TerraX-Cloud/discussions) to share your ideas.

+Thanks for helping improve Terrax!

 ---